mysql/mysql-js/README.md

 + Flexible mapping from JavaScript objects to relational tables
 + A fluent Query language using domain model tokens
 + Default mapping of a relational table to a simple object
-+ Complex mapping of relational tables to complex objects
++ Projection of several related tables to a complex object structure
 + Asynchronous API using well-known node.js callback patterns
 + Promises/A+, allowing easier management of callbacks
 + Connection pooling, allowing in-process scale up